UPDATE: Here Are Triangle School Districts’ Plans for the Coming Months

 Chapel Hill-Carrboro Schools

-Chapel Hill-Carrboro Schools through at least the end of the year.
-The school board initially unanimously voted in favor of a remote-only plan for at least the first nine weeks of school.
+The Chapel Hill-Carrboroschool board unanimously voted in favor of a remote-only plan for at least the first nine weeks of school.
 That plan could be extended, depending on developments over the next couple months.

 Orange County Public Schools

 Initially, the Orange County School Board determined that schooling will be remote-only for at least the first four weeks of the year.
-During the special meeting on July 20, the board voted to extend that initial period beyond four weeks (possibly into October), and remote-learning-only can now last through nine weeks or beyond.
+During the special meeting on July 20, the board voted to extend that initial period beyond four weeks, and remote-learning-only can now last through nine weeks or beyond.

 Franklin County Schools